 We believe our comprehensive, flexible package of support is the best you'll find.
-In fact, Ofsted has rated the quality of service we offer our foster parents as 'outstanding' - three times.
-Not to mention, being rated as 'Excellent' by the Care Inspectorate in Scotland.
+In fact, the Care Inspectorate has rated the quality of our service we offer to our foster parents as 'Very Good'.

 We're really proud of our achievements, but we won't always have all the answers.
 That's why we describe ourselves as a 'learning agency'.